WordPress/gutenberg/packages/interactivity/docs/2-api-reference.md

 <br/>

 The `wp-bind` directive is executed:
-  - when the element is created
+  - when the element is created.
-  - each time there's a change on any of the properties of the `state` or `context` involved on getting the final value of the directive (inside the callback or the expression passed as reference)
+  - each time there's a change on any of the properties of the `state` or `context` involved on getting the final value of the directive (inside the callback or the expression passed as reference).

 The `wp-bind` will do different things over the DOM element is applied depending on its value:
   - If the value is `true`, the attribute is added: `<div attribute>`.